JWST/NIRCam Observations of Stars and HII Regions in $z\simeq 6-8$ Galaxies: Properties of Star Forming Complexes on 150 pc Scales: Results and Discussion

-We first investigate the rest-UV structures in our $z\simeq 6-8$ galaxy sample.
 Previous studies of $z\sim7$ galaxies have characterized the resolved structure in early galaxies using \hst{}/WFC3 imaging \citep[e.g.,][]{Ouchi2013,Sobral2015,Bowler2017,Matthee2017}, revealing important insights into the clumpy nature of luminous star forming systems.
 In the following, we take advantage of the higher spatial resolution, improved sensitivity, and additional filters of \jwst{}/NIRCam to build on these studies investigating the internal properties in $z>6$ galaxies.

 The NIRCam rest-UV images reveal a range of structures in our galaxies (Figure \ref{fig:rgb}).
-The majority (8/12) of the sample are resolved into 2 -- 4 clumps, with four of these galaxies showing 4 clumps separated by 0.3 -- 4.3 kpc.
+The majority (8/12) of the sample are resolved into 2 -- 4 clumps, with four of these galaxies showing 4 clumps.
+For the eight galaxies, the clumps are separated by $\approx$ 0.3 -- 4.3 kpc, with the closest separations found in EGSZ-9338153359 (0.6 kpc), EGSI-9179549499 (0.6 kpc), and EGSY-9587400281 (0.3 kpc).
 The rest of the sample is well-described by a single component.
 These basic properties are broadly similar to the previous findings derived from \hst{} imaging \citep[e.g.,][]{Ouchi2013,Sobral2015,Bowler2017,Matthee2017}.
-The individual clumps can be quite luminous, with \muv{} spanning from -18.3 to -20.7.
-The clumps often dominate the total UV light of each galaxy, contributing at least 30 -- 63\% of the total F200W flux (conservative estimates with fluxes not corrected for aperture loss).
+The individual clumps can be quite luminous, with \muv{} spanning from -18.66 to -20.67.
+The clumps often dominate the total UV light of each galaxy, contributing at least 76\% of the total F200W flux.
 The most luminous galaxies ($M_{\scriptscriptstyle{\rm UV}}<$-20.7) appear more likely to contain 3 -- 4 clumps, while the fainter ($M_{\scriptscriptstyle{\rm UV}}>$-20.7) systems tend to show only one single clump.
 This suggests a multi-component structure is common in the most luminous galaxies with single clumps being common at lower luminosities, in agreement with previous studies \citep[e.g.,][]{Bowler2017,Bouwens2022b}.
 These high surface brightness UV structures are sites of vigorous star formation \citep[e.g.,][]{Dekel2014,Guo2015,Vanzella2017,Vanzella2019}